 For example, I watched her play a matching game for sums of 10.
 This is something my older girls learned in Grade 1.
 Jade (doing Kindergarten this year) hasn’t done much adding yet, but just by guessing, she completed most of the game.
 And as the app repeats, “Five plus five is ten,” she’s learning that.
 Right now, it’s just matching for her; later, it will be a useful math skill.

-Having the games on the tablet has let me take our learning on the go.
+Having an educational app for preschoolers has let me take our learning on the go.
 On Tuesday afternoons, Sunshine and Lily have music lessons, which Pearl usually sleeps through.
 This is a good chance for Jade to do Kindergarten with the tablet.
 Starfall does require an Internet connection, so I create a hotspot for the tablet using my phone.
 Presto!
 School begins.

 If Joey is napping too, I can suggest games for Jade, based on what I know she needs to practice (instead of what’s easiest for her).
 I also give her hints for the games that are a bit too hard for her, so she’s learning from them.
 In the sums of 10 game, I encouraged her to slow down and think about the answers, because she knew them, instead of just guessing until she got it right.